- Start, Stop or Move Service

 9th Edition Electric Service Installation Manual (ESIM)

-The ESIM is a publication of Hawaiian Electric, Maui Electric, and Hawaii Electric Light, and provides you with standards, guidelines and requirements for electric service and meter installations.
+The ESIM is a publication of Hawaiian Electric and provides you with standards, guidelines and requirements for electric service and meter installations.

 The changes in this edition primarily include clarifications and updates based on questions that we've received or discovered.
 The effective date of this revision is July 1, 2019.